BikeTerra/native-spec/README.md

 *The high-level goals of the app:*

 * Quickly and easily pair Bluetooth devices (incl. multiple devices at once)
-* Automatic handling of dropouts -- automatic advertisement listener with timeout + reconnect
+* Automatic handling of dropouts -- advertisement listener with timeout + reconnect
 * Persistent bluetooth connections across webview pageloads

 ## Bluetooth API